Boeing WC-135 Constant Phoenix: Japan

 On March 17, 2011, CNN reported that the WC-135W had been deployed from Offutt AFB to Eielson Air Force Base in Alaska.
 From there it assisted in detecting radioactive materials in the atmosphere around Japan, monitoring radioactivity released from the Fukushima I Nuclear Power Plant caused by the magnitude 9.0 earthquake and subsequent tsunami of March 11, 2011.

 Europe

-In 1986, multiple WC-135Bs were deployed to Europe to help monitor the air after the Chernobyl disaster.
+In 1986, multiple WC-135Bs were deployed to Europe and Alaska to help monitor the air after the Chernobyl disaster.

 On February 17, 2017, it was reported that the WC-135C had been deployed to RAF Mildenhall.
 It was conjectured that this came in response to several reports of anomalous levels of iodine-131 coming from the Norwegian-Russian Border, but as of April 10, 2017, there was no official cause of the iodine-131 release.

 In late July and early August 2021 a WC-135W deployed to Europe and carried out measurements over the Baltic Sea and Sweden.
 A connection is suspected with the technical problems of the Russian Oscar-II-class submarine Orel, which subsequently had to be tugged back.

-On 9 September 2025 a Mildenhall-based WC-135R with call sign Jake27 was tracked on Flightradar over the Baltic sea.